-Code Enforcement (1,600 properties in compliance) \$48,000
+Code Enforcement (1,600 properties in compliance) (\$48,000)

-The Community & Economic Development Department uses CDBG funds to partially fund operation of a Code Enforcement Program to create a more viable living environment for low-to-moderate income families in low-to-moderate income neighborhoods in Pasco (Census Tracts 201, 202, 203, and 204).
-The amount covers part of the program delivery costs of code enforcement officers who are responsible for these areas in Pasco.
-The Code Enforcement officers help improve neighborhood appearance by enforcing compliance with rules and regulations dealing with homeowner needs in primarily low to moderate income neighborhoods.
+The Community & Economic Development Department continues to use CDBG funds to partially fund operation of a Code Enforcement Program to create a more viable living environment for low to moderate income families in low to moderate income neighborhoods in Pasco (Census Tracts 201, 202, 203, and 204).
+The amount covers partial program delivery costs for one code enforcement officer who are responsible for these areas in Pasco.
+Two other Code Enforcement officers help also residents improve neighborhood appearance by enforcing compliance with adopted property maintenance codes and building codes.
+This is important in the primarily low to moderate income neighborhoods to arrest the decline experienced in these parts of town.

-Code Enforcement also conducts a bi-annual rental inspection program for all properties offered to the public.
+Code Enforcement also conducts a biennial rental inspection program for all properties offered to the public.
 Property owners are required to ensure, through the licensing and inspection process, rental units offered to the public meet minimum housing codes per the International Property Maintenance Code.
-Properties are inspected for life-safety issues on a bi-annual basis or at the request of a tenant.
-This program maintains that affordable rental units are available to the market by ensuring they are suitable for habitation (City-wide, Low/Mod Clientele).
+Properties are inspected for life-safety issues on a biennial basis or at the request of a tenant.
+This program maintains that affordable rental units are available to the market by ensuring they are suitable for habitation (City-wide, low/mod clientele).